Shamsul Alam Manju: Early career

 Manju began his football career as a striker for Tejgaon Friends Union in the Dhaka Third Division Football League.

 Following the 1971 Bangladesh Liberation War, Manju participated in the Independence Cup in 1972 as a guest player for the First Division club, Bangladesh Government Press SRC.
 However, he eventually joined Dhanmondi Club in the Dhaka Second Division Football League, playing as a right-winger.

 Dhaka Abahani

 In the same year, with league football canceled across all divisions, Manju joined Abahani Krira Chakra on the recommendation of Jahangir Shah.
 He won the Shahid Smriti Football Tournament held in Faridpur, playing as a center-back.
-In 1973, he permanently converted into a right-back while playing for Abahani and the following year won both his and the club's innaugural First Division League title, while playing alongside his older brother Monwar Hossain Nannu.
+In 1973, he permanently converted into a right-back while playing for Abahani and the following year won both his and the club's inaugural First Division League title, while playing alongside his older brother Monwar Hossain Nannu.
 Following a dispute with Abahani's team manager, Sheikh Kamal, over his salary, Manju departed the club.

 On 9 November 1973, Manju represented Comilla XI in an exhibition match against Dinamo Minsk at Comilla Stadium during the Soviet club's tour of Bangladesh.